elchatz/IntTraps/README.md

 # IntTraps
-400 nm SiO2 capacitor simulation of interface trap formation with state transitions in Sentaurus TCAD
+400 nm SiO2 capacitor simulation of interface trap formation with state transitions in Sentaurus TCAD:

+Using state transition theory, interface trap formation is simulated caused by the transport of hydrogen species in the device.